AnimeshKumar923/asyncapi-community/SPOTIFY_PODCAST_UPLOADER.md

-#### This document covers the steps to upload a YouTube video/livestream from AsyncAPI YouTube Channel.
+## This document covers the steps to upload a YouTube video/livestream from AsyncAPI YouTube Channel to Spotify Podcast.

 # FAQ